Sean Clare: Oxford United

 On 6 August 2020, Clare signed for League One club Oxford United, for an undisclosed fee, on a three-year deal.

 Burton Albion (loan)

 On 12 January 2021, Clare joined League One side Burton Albion on loan for the remainder of the 2020–21 season.
 He scored his first goal for Burton in a 2–1 defeat to Shrewsbury Town on 23 March 2021.

 Charlton Athletic

 On 20 July 2021, Clare joined League One side Charlton Athletic on a two-year deal for an undisclosed fee.

 On 13 May 2023, it was announced that Clare would leave the club when his contract expired in June.

 Wigan Athletic

 On 11 July 2023, Clare joined Wigan Athletic on a three-year deal.

 Leyton Orient

 On 21 July 2024, Clare signed for fellow League One side Leyton Orient on a three-year deal for an undisclosed fee.

+International career

+Clare made his debut for the Turks and Caicos Islands national football team on 23 September 2026 against Montserrat.

 Personal life

 Born in England, Clare is of Irish and Ghanaian descent.
+His sister is actress Cassie Clare.